How to Photograph With Makeup: Understanding Skin Type

 4. Combination Skin Type

 The fourth skin type is a Combination Skin Type.
 This is a combination of any of the previous skin types.
 The most common is a combination of normal and oily.
-Typically, it’s known as the ‘T-zone oily’, which refers to oily skin along the forehead, down the of the nose, and around the chin area.
+Typically, it’s known as the ‘T-zone oily’, which refers to oily skin along the forehead, down the bridge of the nose, and around the chin area.
 It’s also common to have drier skin with a combination of oily skin in the T-zone area.

 Treatment for ‘Combination Skin’ Type